Anti-pluricanonical systems on Fano varieties: Introduction

 \begin{thm} Let $d$ be a natural number and $\epsilon>0$ a real number.
 Then there is a natural number $m$ depending only on $d$ and $\epsilon$ such that if $X$ is any $\epsilon$-lc weak Fano variety of dimension $d$, then $|-mK_X|$ defines a birational map. \end{thm}

 Note that $m$ indeed depends on $d$ as well as $\epsilon$ because the theorem implies the volume $\vol(-K_X)$ is bounded from below by $\frac{1}{m^d}$.
 Without the $\epsilon$-lc assumption, $\vol(-K_X)$ can get arbitrarily small or large [\ref{HMX2}, Example 2.1.1].
-In dimension $2$, the theorem is a consequence of Alexeev [\ref{Alexeev}], and in dimension $3$, special cases are proved by Jiang [\ref{Jiang}] using different methods.\\
+In dimension $2$, the theorem is a consequence of Alexeev [\ref{Alexeev}], and in dimension $3$, special cases are proved by Jiang [\ref{Jiang}] using different methods.
+Paolo Cascini informed us that he and James M$^{\rm{c}}$Kernan have independently proved the theorem for canonical singularities, that is when $\epsilon=1$, using quite different methods.\\

 {\textbf{\sffamily{Boundedness of certain classes of Fano varieties.}}} Fano varieties come in two flavours: \emph{non-exceptional} and \emph{exceptional}.
 A Fano variety $X$ is non-exceptional if there is $0\le P\sim_\Q -K_X$ such that $(X,P)$ is not klt.
 Otherwise we say $X$ is exceptional.
 In the non-exceptional case we can create non-klt centres which sometimes can be used to do induction, i.e. lift sections and complements from such centres (eg, see \ref{p-bnd-compl-non-klt} below).
 We do not have that luxury in the exceptional case.
-Instead we show that there is a "limited number" of them, that is:
+Instead we show that there is a ``limited number" of them, that is:

 \begin{thm} Let $d$ be a natural number.
 Then the set of exceptional weak Fano varieties of dimension $d$ forms a bounded family. \end{thm}